yupeng99/AADA-network-SELD/README.md

 The uploaded files include the Baseline model pre-trained.

-Due to the size limitation, the pre-model for CRNN10 is located at [here](https://pan.baidu.com/s/13NMMFdtfMRo04pcJuUN_sw)
+Due to the size limitation, the pre-model for CRNN10 is located at [here](https://pan.baidu.com/s/13NMMFdtfMRo04pcJuUN_sw) (password：aada)

-, and the pre-model for Resnet-Conformer is located at [here](链接：https://pan.baidu.com/s/19OcEG02on3ROj6gRoBhrog 提取码：aada).
+, and the pre-model for Resnet-Conformer is located at [here](链接：https://pan.baidu.com/s/19OcEG02on3ROj6gRoBhrog)(password：aada).